-A lot of search engine marketers assume that their online competitors are the same as their offline competitors.
+Many search engine marketers assume that their online competitors are the same as their offline competitors.
 While this assumption is partially true, a lot of the time this isn’t the case.
-With search engine marketing, people from all over can be your direct competitors if you both happen to be bidding on the same keywords.
-Let’s take a look at how we can study our competitors’ PPC efforts to improve our own.
+With search engine marketing, people from all over can be your direct competitors if you bid on the same keywords.
+Let’s examine how we can study our competitors’ PPC efforts to improve our own.

 Acquire As Much Data As You Can

-The best place to start is to get familiar with Google and Bing Ads’ auction insights.
-Auction insights is a great tool provided by Google and Bing to help search engine marketers see how they are performing compared to their competitors.
-This tool gives valuable insights into key metrics such as:
+Getting familiar with Google and Bing Ads’ auction insights is the best place to start.
+Auction insights is a great tool Google and Bing provide to help search engine marketers see how they perform compared to their competitors.
+This tool gives valuable insights into key PPC metrics such as:

-- Impression Share: How often another competitor received an impression in auctions where you were also competing.
-It is important to note that your impression share is a measurement of the number of impressions you received divided by the number of impressions you were eligible for.
+- Impression Share: How often does another competitor receive an impression in auctions where you compete?
+It is important to note that your impression share measures the number of impressions you received divided by the number of impressions you were eligible for.

-- Top of Page Rate: This metric shows how often you or your competition is ranking above the organic search results.
+- Top of Page Rate: This metric shows how often you or your competition rank above organic search results.

 - Outranking Share: This is how often your ad showed in a higher position or when your ad appeared and competitors didn’t.

-- Position Above Rate: This metric shows how often a competitor ranks a position above you when both your ads are showing.
+- Position Above Rate: This metric shows how often a competitor ranks a position above you when both ads show.

-Once you’ve had time to sit down and look over the numbers you’ll find that not all your competitors are the same.
+Once you’ve had time to review the numbers, you’ll find that not all your competitors are the same.
 Some may have huge budgets they can use to stifle their competition, some may not even be close enough to your impression share to be a considerable threat.
-Regardless, knowing who your competitors are and taking note of their performance metrics gives you a good idea of who your true competition is.
+Regardless, knowing who your competitors are and taking note of their performance metrics gives you a good idea of your true competition.

-Since your competitors are bidding on the same keywords as you, this means that your ads are likely appearing next to each other on the results page.
+Since your competitors are bidding on the same keywords as you, this means that your ads are likely to appear next to each other on the Search Engine Results Page (SERP).
 The results page is an easy way to see how your ads stack up against the competition.
-With the search bar, you’ll be able to search your own keywords to see if your ad shows for the keywords you’re bidding on.
+With the search bar, you can search your own keywords to see if your ad shows for the keywords you’re bidding on.
 You’ll also be able to compare your ads directly against a close competitor who’s bidding on the same thing.

 Taking Action

-If you spend every waking moment comparing your ads to your competitors you’re going to pull your hair out.
+You will pull your hair out if you spend every waking moment comparing your ads to your competitors.
 Your first goal should be to set up campaigns that give you the best chance possible out of the gate.
-Once you have a solid baseline then can you start to make changes based around your competitor’s actions.
+Once you have a solid baseline, you can start making changes based on your competitor’s actions.

 The Takeaway